Tmallard/CR6se-Klipper/readme.md

 # Cr6se Klipper installation
 This outline summarizes the guides and tools I used to sucessfully get Klipper running on my Creatlity CR6se.
 I am a Mechanical Engineer so some of the write ups assume you are more well versed in the programing world.
 I will summarized the steps and commands as well as link the instruactions I used.
 If anything it will be a reminder for a future Klipper install.
 It was ot very hard once I had all the peices together.

+Definitions
+- [MainsailOS](https://docs.mainsail.xyz/) builds upon Raspberry Pi OS Lite by including Klipper,    Moonraker,and Mainsail into the disc image, making setup quick and Mainsail easier to use with    Klipper and Moonraker.

+- [Klipper](https://www.klipper3d.org/) is a 3d-Printer firmware.
+It combines the power of general purpose computer with one or more micro-controllers

+- [Moonraker](https://moonraker.readthedocs.io/en/latest/) is a Python 3 based web server that exposes APIs with which client applications may use to interact with the 3D printing firmware Klipper.

+- [Raspberry Pi Imager](https://www.raspberrypi.com/software/) is the quick and easy way to install Raspberry Pi OS and other operating systems to a microSD card, ready to use with your Raspberry

+- [Firmware.Bin](https://stackoverflow.com/questions/40853918/what-are-common-structures-for-firmware-files) The firmware file is the Executable and Linkable File, usually processed to a binary (. bin) or text represented binary (. hex).
+This binary file is the exact memory that is written to the embedded flash.

+- [Printer.cfg](https://www.klipper3d.org/Installation.html)Most Klipper settings are determined by a "printer configuration file" that will be stored on the Raspberry Pi.
+An appropriate configuration file can often be found by looking in the Klipper config directory for a file starting with a "printer-" prefix that corresponds to the target printer.
+The Klipper configuration file contains technical information about the printer that will be needed during the installation.

 # 1) Download Mainsial OS [offical instructions](https://docs.mainsail.xyz/setup/mainsailos/pi-imager)
-  - MainsailOS builds upon Raspberry Pi OS Lite by including Klipper, Moonraker, and Mainsail into the disc image, making setup quick and Mainsail easier to use with Klipper and Moonraker.

      - Download the latest Raspbery Pi Imager https://www.raspberrypi.com/software/ The Pi imager allows you to burn pre made operating systems ready to expand on your Raspberry pi
  - Select “CHOOSE OS”,
    - Scroll down to “Other specific-purpose OS”
    - Select “3D printing”
    - Choose Mainsail OS
       - Choose Storage (Micro SD Card)
         - Click the Settings gear
         - Enable SSH!!!!!
         - Add your Hostname
         - Wi-Fi login
         - Change your password
         - Language etc
         - Click Write
  # 2) Expand Mainsail OS
    We are goign to expand the Mainsial OS and create a Firmware.bin file which will be used to flash Klipper to your printers mainboard